Use this page to change the overall look and feel of your IDE.

 Show tool window bars

 Show the tool window bars around the edges of the main window.
-For more information, see Tool window bars and buttons.
+For more information, refer to Tool window bars and buttons.

 Show tool window numbers